CHplus2/django-api-demo/README.md

 ## What I Learned

 * Setting up a Django REST Framework project
-* Connecting Django with MySQL
+* Connecting Django with SQLite
 * Building a simple frontend that consumes a JSON API
 * CRUD operations and handling POST requests in Django